mnmnotmail/website/biz.md

 - referencing a different discussion thread or message with a hyperlink
 - discussing & progressively revising a document (or set of docs)
 - issuing task requests with a due-date, owner, subtasks, etc
-- maintaining a collection of related threads, documents, URLs, and hypertext pages
+- compiling a collection of related threads, documents, URLs, and wiki pages
-- making payments between members, and micro-payments to the site host
+- making payments between contacts, and micro-payments to a site host

 ### Solution

 A new email network centered on groups & organizations & communities.
 Sites in the network are members-only, and allow email only between members of that site.
 Every knowledge worker will belong to many sites (just as they belong to many real-world communities today).
-Most sites will verify the identity of their members, especially those sites which carry the most confidential communications.
+Most sites will verify the identity of their members, especially those sites which carry confidential communications.

 There is a single client app for managing all your sites, but messages originating at different sites are not intermixed.
 This is illustrated in the demo.